 Also create branding material that could attract buyers’ attention on the spot such as banners, pamphlets, and cards that have a good recall value.

 As Dan Lok says, give your prospects a piece of your business service to experience.
 Nothing is comparable to the actual experience of a service when it comes to letting customers know the value you can add to their life or the problems you can solve with your landscaping services.

 You can plan a trial of your landscaping services in such a manner that while the customers get to see in advance the value in your services, it is not too heavy on your pocket.

 3. Cash Flow

-Maintaining solid cash flow at all the three levels—operating activities, investing activities, and financing activities is essential to keep the landscaping business financially healthy.
+Maintaining solid cash flow at all three levels—operating activities, investing activities, and financing activities are essential to keep the landscaping business financially healthy.
 It requires strong processes and proper visibility into the processes to keep your head above the water in the finance department.

 - Check the payment history of the customers